Grace Brown, Accused Of Urinating On Potatoes At Pennsylvania Walmart, Turns Herself In

 Police took screenshots of the surveillance video and posted pictures of Brown, at the time an unidentified suspect, on social media, according to Law & Crime, in an effort to get tips from the public.

 Brown has now turned herself in.
-She faces charges multiple criminal charges, including open lewdness, criminal mischief, disorderly conduct and public drunkenness.
+She faces multiple criminal charges, including open lewdness, criminal mischief, disorderly conduct and public drunkenness.
 She has not been jailed, however, and will instead receive a court summons in the mail.

 BREAKING: GRACE BROWN turned herself in to West Mifflin Police, after learning that she was wanted for URINATING ON POTATOES INSIDE WALMART, according to her attorney #WTAE pic.twitter.com/hDhKXuzi4u